It’s easy to answer the question of what length pool vacuum hose is best for your pool when vacuuming.

 Adjustable Length Pool Valve Hoses

 This is the type I use these days.
-Basically, the hose comes in lengths ranging from 36 inches to 50 inches long that you push together to make the length you need.
-One of the beauties of these is that if one section gets damaged you can just replace it without needing to replace the entire hose.
+The hose comes in lengths ranging from 36 to 50 inches long, and you push them together to make the length you need.
+One of these beauties is that if one section gets damaged, you can replace it without replacing the entire hose.
 There are two popular ones:

 Zodiac Pool Systems R0527800 Cleaner Hose

-This hose comes in 12 sections of 50 inches so making a total pool hose length of 50 feet.
+This hose comes in 12 sections of 50 inches, making a total pool hose length of 50 feet.
 Good quality but quite expensive.
-The Zodiac Pool Systems R0527800 Cleaner Hose is available on Amazon
+The Zodiac Pool Systems R0527800 Cleaner Hose is available on Amazon.

 Poolwhale Vacuum Hose/Replacement Pool Hose

-This pack includes 8 hoses of 36 inches so makes a total pool hose length of 24 feet.
+This pack includes 8 36-inch hoses, for a total pool hose length of 24 feet.
 You may need to buy two packs for a larger pool.

 The Poolwhale Vacuum Hose/Replacement Pool Hose is available on Amazon.